NEW RULES, NEW PLAYERS, AND NEW RISKS

 In the financial markets, bonds exist with environmental attributes.

-The credit purchasers are bound to environmental performance attached to the credit facility.
-There is a market interest rate discount for performance.
+The credit purchasers are bound by the environmental performance agreement attached to the credit facility.
+Performance is rewarded with a market interest rate discount.

-Other instruments are now being secured with high secure data movement (i.e., blockchain) backed by a greenhouse gas reduction.
-Like the mortgage derivative market, the instrument is derived from a reduction.
+Other instruments are now secured with highly secure data movement (i.e., blockchain) backed by a greenhouse gas reduction.
+Like the mortgage derivative market, the instrument is derived from a GHG reduction.

 The seller currently sells a reduction into a derivative market.
 There may be an agreement for performance.